top of page

 At the age of 11, Taurai developed an interest in stone sculpting, inspired by his father, Edronce Rukodzi, a renowned artist.
 Notably, his first two sculptures, "Lovers," were purchased by Sicily Tyson, mother of the famous boxer Mike Tyson.
 With her support, Taurai moved to Harare, where his art was influenced by the urban lifestyle and exposure to radio and television.

-Taurai's sculptures primarily feature human figures, birds, and abstracts, crafted from serpentine and opal stones.
+Taurai's sculptures primarily feature human figures in repose, birds, and abstracts, crafted from serpentine and opal stones.
 He draws inspiration from his surroundings, incorporating elements that spark his admiration.
-As a bird enthusiast, Taurai marvels at their ability to fly, symbolizing freedom.
+Love is a major recurring theme in his composition.
+Especially as expressed by the union of a couple.

 Currently, Taurai resides at the Tengenenge Art Community, the largest stone art gallery in the Southern Hemisphere.
 He aspires to continue producing remarkable sculptures, establishing new contracts, and exploring opportunities for growth.
 Taurai's works have been exhibited globally, and he has attended international workshops.